iqtree/iqtree.github.io/doc/AliSim.md

     iqtree2 --alisim alignment -m JC -t tree.nwk

-will print the simulated alignment to `alignment_0.phy`.
+will print the simulated alignment to `alignment.phy`.

 The output MSA should contain 4 sequences of 1000 sites, each, for example: